 There has been a decades-long attack on the rights of average Americans to sue businesses for wrongdoing.
 Called “tort reform,” this effort isn’t “reform” at all; it is a cruel shifting of costs from rich companies that caused injuries to the unfortunate people who were injured.
 States can push back and make their courts fairer by discouraging contract clauses that require forced arbitration or waivers of injunctive relief, and by providing punitive damages and class action relief through legislation that creates minimum standards of contract fairness.

 Corporations possess a tremendous amount of personal information about customers and potential customers.
 When these companies are hacked, individuals may have their money, credit and identities stolen.
-Massive data breaches have become painfully common, from Equifax and Target to Yahoo and Sony.
-To ensure the security of customer records, the Data Privacy Protection Act requires that any business that handles or stores the personal information of any resident of the state must meet certain security standards to protect this information.
+Massive data breaches have become painfully common, from Equifax and Target to Yahoo and Marriott.
+To ensure the security of customer records, the Data Privacy Protection Act requires that any business that handles or stores the personal information of any resident of the state must meet certain security standards to protect the information.

 Most states limit the jurisdiction of small claims courts to complaints involving less than $10,000.
 In today’s economy, that’s just too low to be a substantial benefit to average Americans.
 The Small Claims Court Modernization Act increases jurisdiction to cases involving up to $25,000.
 This statute also encourages mediation to settle cases as fairly as possible.

 Americans everywhere are being subjected to a flood of unwanted robocalls—a total of about 200 million such calls per day.
 States can do something about it by enacting legislation, similar to Maine’s, that bans most automated and prerecorded robocalls.
 At the same time, the statute prohibits telemarketers from using false or misleading caller IDs, a tactic called “spoofing.”